 They probably are taking several prescriptions.
 Are they taking the medications correctly?
 Look at the bottles and the dates on the bottle to see if the medicines are being taken correctly.
 Have someone take the medications and place them into a weekly or monthly pillbox to avoid any confusion about whether they have taken the drug or not.

 There are various organizers available, ranging from those with enough compartments for two or more daily doses for each day of the week to those that sound an alarm when it's time to take the medication.

 If they start having more advanced memory issues, a home health aide may be required to help with medication management.

 Basic Personal Hygiene

 Personal care starts with the basics.
 Try to set a bathing schedule that meets their needs.
 Daily showers are typically not necessary for an older loved one with a sedentary lifestyle.
-What they may only need is a daily sponge bath and a shower or full bath a few times a week.
+They may only need a daily sponge bath and a shower or full bath a few times a week.

-Try to minimize embarrassment by having a conversation about an upcoming activity they enjoy to take attention away from the situation Allow them to maintain as much of their self-care as is safely possible.
+Try to minimize embarrassment by having a conversation about an upcoming activity they enjoy to take attention away from the situation.
+Allow your loved one to maintain as much of their self-care as is safely possible.

 Prepare their bath water before bringing them into the bathroom to help minimize agitation.
-If they are suffering from Alzheimer's disease, often they become afraid of water and especially of the sound of running water.
+If they have Alzheimer's disease, they often become afraid of water, especially of the sound of running water.

 Don't forget dental care.
 It is one area that seniors are often able to maintain longer with minimal support.
-Routine dental care including regular visits to the dentist are essential for oral health and has even been linked to heart disease prevention.
+Routine dental care, including regular visits to the dentist, is essential for oral health and has even been linked to heart disease prevention.